Student Initiated Programs in Scandinavia, Nordic Countries, and the Netherlands

 Deadline for Fall, Academic Year, or Summer programs: March 1

 As with many other study abroad options, students must meet with departmental faculty advisors and their academic advisor in their major during the application process in order to complete an Academic Plan.
 Through this process they will be able to determine what equivalent KU credit they will receive for their study abroad courses.
-Upon acceptance to the non-KU program, students must submit a copy of the letter of acceptance from the host institution to the OSA.
+Upon acceptance to the non-KU program, students must submit a copy of the letter of acceptance from the host institution to Study Abroad & Global Engagement.

 Students are required to maintain full-time student status (12 hours/semester) while abroad and post all courses to their KU transcript.
 All courses must be approved prior to departure, while abroad, or upon return by the relevant academic department.
 They will be posted to the KU transcript as they appear on the student’s Academic Plan & Approval Form or Credit Worksheet with the accompanying grades earned.
 Grades will be calculated into the student's KU GPA.

 A signed and sealed official transcript (or equivalent document) must be provided to KU Study Abroad & Global Engagement.
 The transcript may be forwarded directly to the Study Abroad Program Coordinator or the student can hand-deliver a sealed copy.
 Participants in Student-Initiated Programs (SIPs) will want to check with their provider or host institution to find out if their transcript will be sent automatically or if they must obtain one directly.

 Failing to complete the grade posting process will prevent graduation from KU and may have other implications such as immediate forfeiture of all financial aid, including return of scholarships and repayment of loans.

 Study Abroad SIP fee includes the administrative fee, KU enrollment, pre-departure orientation, 24-hour emergency contact services, and emergency medical evacuation and repatriation services.